Sa-YoorHeadley/Password-Strength-Meter/README.md

   <h1>Password Strength Meter</h1>

   <p>
-    Simple JavaScript app to test the strength of your passwords.
+    JavaScript app that uses Regular Expressions to test the strength of your passwords.
   </p>

 <!-- Badges -->